hkniberg/ainutshell/1-main/070-model-types.md

 ## Image to Text

-Image to Text models can be used to classify images ("does this contain a cat"), or describt the contents of a given image.
+Image to Text models can be used to classify images ("does this contain a cat"), or describe the contents of a given image.
 I was surprised that an AI model managed to recognize the contents of the merged image above...

 ![alt text](../.gitbook/assets/070-image-to-text.png)